-Big wave surfing is the pinnacle of this sport.
-It is the ultimate challenge and one that is reserved for the most skilled and experienced surfers.
+Big wave surfing is the ultimate challenge and one that is reserved for the most skilled and experienced surfers.

 It's not a joke, it's not something to be taken lightly, but if you have the skills, it's the best way to showcase them.

 At the best big wave spots in the world, you can tackle waves that extend to over 80 feet, and it's those waves and those surf spots that we will look at here.

 Nazare is a small fishing village on the coast of Portugal.
 It has a population of just 15,000 and is as quiet, picturesque, and irrelevant as you would expect a little fishing village to be.

 But once you leave those golden coasts, you'll find some of the biggest and best waves in the world, and it's these big waves that attract countless pro surfers every single year.

 This is where Garrett McNamara surfed a wave that spanned 78 feet back in 2011, and it's also where Rodrigo Koxa set his record of 80 feet.